Augmented Probability Simulation Methods for Sequential Games: Computational assessment

 {

 }

-Table \ref{tab:APS_time} presents MC and APS performance, in terms of computational times, for precisions $0.1$ and $0.01$, computed using a server node with 16 cores Intel(R) Xeon(R) CPU E5-2640 v3 @ 2.60GHz.
-For instance, with precision $0.1$, we discretise $\Dcal$ through $d= \{0, 0.1,0.2,...,1\} \in \Dcal$, and the cardinality of the decision spaces is small, $|\Dcal| = |\Acal| = 11$.
-Computational runs show the need for only $1,000$ and $100$ MC samples to reach optimality with the required precision to solve $D$ and $A$ problems, respectively: MC outperforms APS.
+Table \ref{tab:APS_time} presents MC and APS computational times for precisions $0.1$ and $0.01$, using a server node with 16 cores Intel(R) Xeon(R) CPU E5-2640 v3 @ 2.60GHz.
+Computational runs show the need for only $1,000$ and $100$ MC samples to, respectively, reach optimality to solve $D$ and $A$ problems with precision $0.1$: MC outperforms APS.
 However, the performance of MC diminishes for higher precision.
-For instance, for $0.01$, $|\Dcal| = |\Acal| = 101$ and MC becomes more demanding: APS outperforms MC, as we get rid of the dependence on $|\Dcal|$ and $|\Acal|$.
+For instance, for precision $0.01$, APS outperforms MC.
 Indeed, for MC, there is a factor of 200 between the time needed to obtain the solutions with precision 0.01 and 0.1.
 For APS, this factor is just 10, suggesting that it scales much better with precision.
-For smaller precision, such as $0.001$, we could not even get a stable solution using MC even with a large number of samples ($P=10$M, $Q=100$k).
-Finally, observe that as the expected utility is flat around the optimal decision, see Figure \ref{fig:DEU}, MC requires a higher number of samples to converge to the optimal solution than the peaked version of APS.
-To sum up, in problems with large or continuous decision spaces and/or flat expected utilities, APS would be preferred over MC for its scalability.
+For smaller precision, such as $0.001$, we could not get a stable solution using MC even with a large number of samples ($P=10$M, $Q=100$k).
+Finally, Figure \ref{fig:DEU} suggests that as the expected utility is flat around the optimal decision, MC will require a high number of samples to resolve the maximum.
+For cases like this, APS is even more convenient, as it enables sampling from the transformed marginal augmented distribution, more peaked around the mode than the initial distribution.